 The war’s mostly remembered for, well, the whole remembering the Maine thing.
 And the destruction of the Spanish armored cruiser squadron off Santiago de Cuba.
 But Almirante Pascual Cervera y Topete had many options available and planned to use his superior speed to attack American trade and communications.
 The Ministry of Marine scuttled those possibilities (and Cervera’s fleet) by first insisting that he steam to Santiago, and then making him subordinate to the colony’s governor-general.

 Turned loose in the Caribbean, the Spanish are a formidable foe.
 They can’t stand up to the American battleships, but with their edge in speed, they don’t have to.
 The asymmetric fleets provide each side with unique challenges.

 What You Get: The Map!

-This is a good package – enormously better than what we would have produced in the Playbook edition.
-The larger canvas, and the enthusiasm of the developer, make this a superior product.
+This is a good package.
+The broad canvas, and the enthusiasm of the designer/developer, make this a superior product.
 I’m really glad we published this game.